ChentingZ0/obsidian_notes/SQL/Table Operations.md

 By giving table aliases, use them in the query both in the selected list and in the condition

 #### LEFT JOIN
-Returns all rows from the left table, even no matches in the right table
+Returns all rows from the left table, even no matches in the right table.
+Table 1 LEFT JOIN Table 2
 ![leftjoin](https://lecontent.sololearn.com/material-images/ba8229c9dfda4f5da5961ceba583ae4b-2834.png)
 ```sql
 SELECT C.firstname, C.lastname, C.city, PN.number, PN.type